PaulSanders/Clarity/README.md

 - FileExplorer.
 Very basic sample with a single library holding filesystem objects.
 Separate WPF and Winforms implementation use that for binding
 - CustomerBrowser.
 Sample demonstrates ability to switch between windows and tabbed approach to managing customers by making use of MessageBus
 - SearchExample.
 Legacy application to get weather information about a particular country.
-The public service has been continued.
+The public service has been discontinued.
 TODO: Re-write to use https://open-meteo.com/
 - SimpleEditor.
 Shows how to use change tracking to manage state change
 - WinformsEarningsCalculator.
 Example showing Winforms binding.